techtanzeel/collado-io/src/pages/markdown/iomando-10/index.md

 Subscription based revenue forces us to always deliver the best possible service, because if you are not fully satisfied with our service you can easily opt out whenever you feel like it.

-One-shot payments might seem more appealing for some: "because I own the product", "because I’m not locked in", we have heard them all.
+One-shot payments might seem more appealing for some: "because I own the product", "because I'm not locked in", we have heard them all.

-But we couldn’t disagree more.
+But we couldn't disagree more.

 One-shot pricing frees companies of further improvement upon existing customers, because no additional revenue is generated from them.
 So all the efforts are placed in acquiring new customers, not in taking care of the existing ones.